 top of page

-From marketer to Michelin-starred chef & writer
+From marketer to Michelin chef to writer

 Today, I’m bringing you an interview with chef Wil Reidie.
 His recipes are inventive, delicious and unexpected, especially what he does with miso!
 He’s also a great writer.
 We caught up on his working in Michelin-starred restaurants, moving to Finland from the UK and writing.
 Our conversation is below.